chainer/chainer/docs/source/tutorial/trainer.rst

 Let's try using the Trainer feature
 ```````````````````````````````````

-By using :class:`~chainer.training.Trainer`, you don't need to write the
-tedious training loop explicitly any more.
-Chainer contains several extensions
-that can be used with :class:`~chainer.training.Trainer` to visualize your
-results, evaluate your model, store and manage log files more easily.
+By using :class:`~chainer.training.Trainer`, you don't need to write the tedious training loop explicitly any more.
+Furthermore, Chainer provides many useful extensions that can be used with :class:`~chainer.training.Trainer` to visualize your results, evaluate your model, store and manage log files more easily.

-This example will show how to use the :class:`~chainer.training.Trainer`
-feature to train a fully-connected feed-forward neural network on the MNIST
+This example will show how to use the :class:`~chainer.training.Trainer` to train a fully-connected feed-forward neural network on the MNIST dataset.
-dataset.

 .. note::

-    Please read the custom training loop tutorial:
-    :doc:`tutorial/train_loop.rst` before this tutorial.
+    If you would like to know how to write a training loop without using this functionality, please check :doc:`tutorial/train_loop.rst` instead of this tutorial.

 1. Prepare the dataset
 ''''''''''''''''''''''

-Load the MNIST dataset, which contains a training set of images and class
-labels as well as a corresponding test set.
+Load the MNIST dataset, which contains a training set of images and class labels as well as a corresponding test set.

 .. testcode::